 West Village & Long Island City

-In the How I Met Your Mother episode "The Best Burger in New York," Marshall (Jason Segel) mourns a New York burger he loved and lost, and a fellow bar patron, overhearing his rant, tells him it's got to be the Corner Bistro burger.
-Marshall scoffs and thanks the guy for pointing out such an obvious choice.
-But the thing is, this is absolutely the burger Marshall is talking about.
-The Corner Bistro's burger is completely unpretentious.
-While other burgers are topped with truffles and gold leaves, the standard Bistro Burger at this West Village dive remains one of the most beloved in New York, because 8oz of beef with American and crispy bacon on a paper plate can make even the worst New York days tolerable.
+If you're looking for the quintessential New York dive bar burger, this is it.
+While other burgers in the city may be topped with truffles and gold leaves, the standard Bistro Burger at the West Village's Corner Bistro remains one of the most beloved in New York, because 8oz of beef with American and crispy bacon on a paper plate can make even the worst New York days tolerable.

 RippersAddress and Info

-No trip to Rockaway is complete without a stop at Rippers.
+No Rockaway beach day is complete without a stop at Rippers.
 From the owners of beloved Bushwick pizzeria, Roberta’s, Rippers is a casual oceanside shack, offering a small menu of burgers and hot dogs to hoards of pasty Bushwick/Greenpoint/Williamsburg residents.
 The cheeseburger here is a small but plump medley of meat, melted cheese, pickles, special sauce, and a fluffy bun that’s just filling enough to tide you over for several more hours of bragging about that one time you went surfing.
 Take it to-go and enjoy it in the sand, seagulls be damned!
-(Actually, definitely watch out for the seagulls.
-And be sure to add cheese fries.)
+(Actually, definitely watch out for the seagulls.)

 Peter LugerAddress and Info